-The evaluation aims to understand the impacts of the transition to team-based primary care in BC, for both patients and healthcare teams, and to explore perceived changes across the following dimensions and aspects of the TEAM Framework.
+The evaluation aimed to understand the impacts of the transition to team-based primary care in BC, for both patients and healthcare teams, and to explore perceived changes across the following dimensions and aspects of the TEAM Framework.

 - Patient experience